ChatGPT vs Gemini: Which Should You Actually Use?

 Key Takeaways

-• ChatGPT Plus buys you more of the core chatbot: up to 160 GPT-5.5 messages every 3 hours, deeper reasoning modes, and Sora video generation.
+- ChatGPT Plus buys you more of the core chatbot: higher message limits than free, the flagship Sol in the picker, deeper reasoning modes, and Deep Research.

 ChatGPT vs Gemini at a Glance

-Here is the short version of what each service gives you as of July 4, 2026, verified against OpenAI's and Google's own pages.
+Here is the short version of what each service gives you, re-verified against OpenAI's and Google's own pages on July 27, 2026.

-Sources: OpenAI's ChatGPT pricing page, OpenAI Help Center on GPT-5.5, and Google's Gemini subscriptions page, all checked July 4, 2026.
+Sources: OpenAI's ChatGPT Plus help article, OpenAI on the GPT-5.6 launch, and Google's Gemini subscriptions page; re-verified July 27, 2026.

 Writing Emails and Everyday Text

 ChatGPT is the better everyday writer.
-Its default model, GPT-5.5 Instant, produces natural, low-fuss drafts, and it is easier to steer: ask for "shorter, warmer, less formal" and it usually nails the revision on the first try.
+Its current model family, GPT-5.6 (Sol on paid plans), produces natural, low-fuss drafts, and it is easier to steer: ask for "shorter, warmer, less formal" and it usually nails the revision on the first try.
 Gemini writes perfectly good emails too, and it has one advantage ChatGPT cannot match: it sits inside Gmail.
 If your email lives in Gmail, Gemini can summarize long threads and draft replies without you copying anything anywhere.

 So the honest rule is: for standalone writing (a tricky text message, a complaint letter, a toast), use ChatGPT.
 For writing that starts inside Gmail or Google Docs, use Gemini, because the integration saves more time than a slightly better draft would.